Collage of three D.C. plates.

 April 1, 1948-March 31, 1949

-1948 diplomatic plate no. 691
+1948 Passenger plate no. 21

 A number of noticeable changes were made to District of Columbia license plates for the 1948 registration year.
 Most noteworthy, perhaps, is the change in the manner in which they are dated.
 Whereas since 1939 (exp.
 2-29-40) D.C. plates were marked with the expiration date, effective April 1948 the designation was changed to indicate the year of issuance.
 Despite the change, the registration year remained the same: April 1 through March 31.
+Click here to reach our page devoted to changes made for 1948, and here to read about the sometimes confusing manner in which the period of use was

 Also for 1948, a uniform plate size was introduced, and passenger car registration numbers began to include letters again (as they had from 1927-1938).
 Specifically, auto plates were numbered 1 through 9999; then 1-1001 through 1-9999, 2-1001 through 2-9999, etc. through 9-9999; then A-1 through A-9999, E-1 through E-9999, etc. Certain letters were set aside for use on non-passenger plates, such as B, C, and D for busses, commercial vehicles, and dealer-owned vehicles, respectively.